IF YOU ARE HAVING A MENTAL HEALTH EMERGENCY, PLEASE CALL 911, 988, OR

 It is highly recommended and encouraged that clients maintain regular therapy sessions while utilizing medication to ensure regular checks-in, assess progress, and continue learning the skills to best support their needs!

-Please note that If you are taking medications that are not prescribed to you, or are sharing your medications, you are subject to termination from treatment.
+Please note that if you are taking medications that are not prescribed to you, or are sharing your medications, you are subject to termination from treatment.

 As a virtual practice servicing clients in multiple states, I do not have the appropriate resources to provide the support necessary in a crisis.